stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 ---

-Disclaimer: This project was done by Maas Stefan Jaro for the Udacity Data Engineering Nanodegree in line with the Capstone Project's requirements.
+Disclaimer: This repository was created by Maas Stefan Jaro as part of the Udacity Data Engineering Nanodegree's final requirement - a self-defined Capstone Project.